-Housing Initiatives Partnership (HIP) has a long and proven commitment to providing affordable housing in Prince George’s County.
+Housing Initiatives Partnership (HIP) has a proven thirty year commitment to providing affordable housing in Prince George’s County.
 In recent years they have increasingly focused their efforts on developing housing that is both healthy and energy efficient.
 This is not by chance; it is critical to their mission.
 An asthmatic child staying home sick from the effects of poor indoor air quality can mean a lost day of work for a single parent.
 A high monthly energy bill can break the budget of a family of limited means.

 It is for these reasons that HIP created the first Passive House in Prince George’s County, located at 5424 Addison Road, Fairmount Heights, just around the corner from the proposed Fairmount Heights lots.
 The success of that pilot project inspired HIP to apply for, and win, a grant to move to the next step and create a DOE Net Zero Ready community of eight homes.

 Up until now, Net Zero Energy Buildings have been rare and expensive.
 This is primarily because they are not designed in an integrated way; solar panels are simply added, at considerable cost, to buildings built at or slightly above energy code minimums.
 This is not a viable approach in bringing net zero to the affordable housing sector.

 This project presents a model for the logical way to build healthy and resilient net zero communities based upon a simple equation: